jmcooper/angular-hogwarts-tdd-kata/README.md

     }]);
 ```

+### Test 1: Refactor it

+Whenever your tests are passing, you might consider refactoring. **I don't see anything that needs refactoring.**

 ### Test 2: Failing

-With your first test passing, are you done? **No we are not hooked up to the scope.**
+You have completed your first test.
+One point for Hufflepuff.
+Is the story complete? **No, the catalog will not show on the web page.
+I will hooked up to the scope now.**

 ``test/catalog/catalog-controller-specs.js``
 ```js